shinchiro/mpv-winbuild-cmake/README.md

 ## Building Software (Second Time)

-To build mpv for a second time, clean all packages' stamp files:
+To build mpv for a second time:

-    ninja clean
+    ninja update

 After that, build mpv as usual: